Charystag/video_tutorial/docs/README.md

 > all rows empty instead of the 3rd one which will contain the description of the 3rd command.

 # Why this Script ?

+This Script came to life because I wanted to be able to execute a sequence of commands in order to demonstrate how my other scripts worked.<br/>
+I couldn't bear having to manually write (with mistakes and corrections) the commands to my terminal window in order to showcase how a given script works.

+## Why is it useful and what problems does it solve ?

+The video script solves the problem of needing to manually write the commands in order to make any demonstration/presentation. <br/>
+It empowers the user to run any script (even a script that needs to read from the command line) in order to focus only on what matters, which is providing explanations about how the script works.

+# Technical Considerations

+This script uses file descriptors 6 and 7 to read input (from either files or the command line) so it doesn't conflict with any script that reads from standard input or any file descriptor that is not 6 or 7.

+# Contributing
+There are two ways to contribute to this project
+- Send me a message on discord (for 42 students) or to the following [email](mailto:nsainton@student.42.fr?subject=[video_tutorial])
+- Pull requests that are currently closed but are going to be oppened soon for you to add all your amazing features to the project

+# Demo Video

+Click on the picture to open the video on youtube